aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 GET /projects/$ProjectName/images/
 ```

-Will return a JSON object of the form
+Will return a JSON object of the form:

 ```js
 {